Financial Aid Information and Policies

 1. Apply for admission and be accepted to the University;

-3. Complete, electronically sign, and submit a Free Application for Federal Student Aid (FAFSA) with the U.S. Department of Education (ED) by the Liberty institutional Fall priority deadline of January 15th each year in which federal and institutional financial aid is desired.
+3. Complete, electronically sign, and submit a Free Application for Federal Student Aid (FAFSA) through the U.S. Department of Education (ED) by the Liberty institutional fall priority deadline of January 15th each year in which federal and institutional financial aid is desired.
 Every student, and parent as applicable, must have a Federal Student Aid ID (FSA ID) to start and sign the FAFSA.
 This can be requested here.
-Students are urged to apply early for optimum financial aid benefits.
+Students are encouraged to apply early for optimum financial aid benefits.
 Students should complete the FAFSA on the web and add Liberty University on the school selection page, so we receive the student’s FAFSA record.
 Liberty’s school code is 010392.
-Applicants are strongly encouraged to use the I.R.S.
-Data Retrieval Tool to transfer the requested tax information onto the FAFSA to ensure information on the FAFSA is accurate and to save time when completing the FAFSA.
-If unavailable, the applicant’s I.R.S.
-Tax Return or Tax Return Transcript can be used to manually input the requested income information.
-If needed, a copy of the Tax Return Transcript can be obtained by going to the I.R.S.’s webpage and selecting “Get a Tax Transcript” under Tools.
-Lastly, select “Get Transcript Online”, as available.
+Applicants are required to provide consent and approval for their I.R.S. tax information (if applicable) to be automatically transferred into the FAFSA through the FUTURE Act Direct Data Exchange (FA-DDX), to ensure the information on the FAFSA is accurate and to be eligible for consideration of aid.
+For new students starting in the spring semester, the Liberty institutional deadline date to file the FAFSA by is by October 1st.

 4. Complete FAFSA verification or any other aid reviews when required.